LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==

 = 2.1.9.6 =
 + Fixed issue when 2 users do a quiz at the same time
++ Fixed issue with course item permalink when set the Wordpress site URL to another directory.
-+ Fixed caculate pasing course grade wrong
++ Fixed calculate passing course grade wrong
-+ Fixed number student enrolled not corect
++ Fixed number student enrolled not correct
 + Fixed bug: display wrong duration of lesson in list of lesson in admin.
 + Remove code not compatible with PHP 7
 + Fixed: conflict with Yoast SEO, content of lesson not auto add paragraph

 = 2.1.9.5 =
 + Fixed minor bug related to purchase course